Framing Your Door Rough Opening Correctly:

 First you must determine the size of your door and Rough opening.

-For new construction - Measure Your door’s width and height then add 1 inch to the width and add 1 inch to the height, this will give you the correct rough openings.
+Measure Your door’s width and height then add 1 inch to the width and add 1 inch to the height, this will give you the correct rough openings.
 The reason for the extra space is to allow room for the door frame and for space to adjust the door.

 Rough Opening: Dimensions of the opening in the framework of the home required to install a complete door unit. (allowing clearance on top and each side for stabilization shims)